stretto-editor/stretto/README.md

 # About
 ## Contribution
 **Please read before contributing**
-### Code sturcture
+### Code structure
-Stretto is developped in Golang.
+Stretto is developed in Golang.
 See https://golang.org/doc/install or for more details.

 The architecture model is MVC.
 Please respect this model as much as possible.